stellar-deprecated/bridge-server/README.md

 It assumes you are using only one issuing account.
 It requires you to implement a recieve web hook that is notified when there is an incoming payment.

 Handles:

--Creating the Stellar transactions.
+- Creating the Stellar transactions.
--Monitoring the receiving Stellar account.
+- Monitoring the receiving Stellar account.

 ## Downloading the server